weaversa/cryptol-course/labs/SAW/SAW.md

 }
 ```

-SAW doesn't actually verify C source, but rather C compiled down to
+In this example, SAW won't actually verify C source, but rather C
-LLVM intermediate representation (IR), or bitcode.
-This can be
+compiled down to LLVM intermediate representation (IR), or
-accomplished via the `clang` compiler.
-In this instance, we can create
+bitcode.
+This can be accomplished via the `clang` compiler.
+In this
-the bitcode by entering the following command in a terminal.
+instance, we can create the bitcode by entering the following command
+in a terminal.

 ```sh
 $ clang -emit-llvm labs/SAW/src/rcs.c -c -o labs/SAW/src/rcs.bc